-We believe that our existing cash, cash equivalents, short-term investments, and long-term investments will enable us to fund our current operating expenses and capital requirements into 2016.
+We believe that our existing cash, cash equivalents, short-term investments, and long-term investments will enable us to fund our current operating expenses and capital requirements for at least the next 12 months.
 Such operating and capital requirements do not contemplate incremental expenses associated with a full scale commercial launch of brincidofovir.
 However, changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate.

-Since our inception through December 31, 2014, we have funded our operations principally with \$433.6 million (net of issuance costs of \$23.9 million) from the sale of common stock and preferred stock, \$37.4 million of research funding from our various National Institute of Allergy and Infectious Diseases awards, \$36.7 million in revenue from our BARDA contract, debt financings totaling \$21.0 million, \$17.5 million of licensing revenue, and \$8.4 million from stock option and warrant exercises.
-As of December 31, 2014, we had capital available to fund operations of approximately \$285.8 million.
+Since our inception through December 31, 2015, we have funded our operations principally with \$595.5 million (net of issuance costs of \$23.9 million) from the sale of common stock and preferred stock, \$37.4 million of research funding from our various National Institute of Allergy and Infectious Diseases awards, \$46.0 million in revenue from our BARDA contract, debt financings totaling \$21.0 million, \$17.5 million of licensing revenue, and \$12.7 million from stock option and warrant exercises and purchases under our Employee Stock Purchase Plan (ESPP).
+As of December 31, 2015, we had capital available to fund operations of approximately \$342.9 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.

-During 2012, we entered into a loan and security agreement with SVB and MidCap allowing for borrowings up to \$15.0 million.
-In January 2012, we borrowed \$3.0 million under this agreement which had an interest only period for twelve months, followed by a thirty month principal and interest period at a rate of 8.25%.
-In September 2012, we borrowed an additional \$12.0 million under this agreement which had an interest only period of six months, followed with a thirty-two month principal interest period at a rate of 8.25%.
-As of December 31, 2014, the balance of the loan was \$4.3 million.
+During 2012, we entered into a loan and security agreement with SVB and MidCap allowing for borrowing up to \$15 million.
+In January 2012, we borrowed \$3 million under this agreement which had an interest only period for twelve months, followed by a thirty month principal and interest period at a rate of 8.25%.
+In September 2012, we borrowed an additional \$12 million under this agreement which had an interest only period of six months, followed with a thirty-two month principal interest period at a rate of 8.25%.
+As of October 14, 2015, the principal balance of the loan was paid in full and no amounts remain outstanding.